Kaloost Vartan: Early life

+Mission in Palestine

 Vartan's work was sponsored by the EMMS to whom he reported every quarter.
 With fundraising led by William Thomson, he was able to start the Nazareth Hospital.

-When he arrived in Nazareth in 1861, average life expectancy was 22 years for males and 24 years for females.
+When he arrived in Nazareth in 1861, and started working towards the establishment of the EMMS hospital.
 The first floor of the house he rented housed the dispensary, with a separate room for four beds.
 That was in the area of the Old Suuq today.
 The extended house eventually became inadequate and, after many difficulties, the land on which the present hospital stands was purchased in 1906.

 Patients came from Nazareth and the surrounding countryside for medical care.
 In addition, hospital staff ran clinics in the villages neighboring Nazareth.
 When the Free Church of Scotland mission wanted advice about starting their own missionary work, they asked him.

+Personal life and death

-The Vartan family were members of Christ Church, Nazareth.
+Vartan and Stewart had ten children, five of whom lived to adulthood.
+The Vartan family were members of the Anglican Christ Church, Nazareth.
 John Zeller, the pastor of the church, assisted Vartan with his work in founding the Nazareth Hospital.